dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

-# Trainer’s guide to Event Visualizer
+# Trainer’s Guide to Event Visualizer

 ## What is this guide?